 Step 1 – Align Procurement with the Business

 We must ensure procurement closely aligns with the business.
 This means providing proper support in day-to-day operations, not just when approached to run a competitive process.
 You want to stay close to the suppliers' performance by managing the entire lifecycle of that supplier.

 For example, when I started at Lululemon, procurement was very much transactionally focused, with limited skills and experience to handle upstream activities (i.e., Source-to-Contract) or understand strategic objectives.
-Breaking down silos was paramount for the company to uncover resource inefficiencies and de-risk the supply chain as we continued to scale and grow.
+Breaking down silos was paramount for the company to uncover resource inefficiencies, de-risk the supply chain, and maximize supply chain resiliency as we continued to scale and grow.
 Because procurement lacked executive sponsorship, it was solely focused on operational execution and managing categories with limited added value or expectations from the business.